WRITER, SPEAKER, ENTIRE MOOD.

 As the venue’s 2018-19 visiting playwright, her plays, “Bold Moves” (4 short plays) and “With Glittering Eyes”, were produced by Hibernian Hall in Boston in 2018 and 2019

-Currently, Tricia resides in Takoma Park, MD with her husband where you can find her working on short stories, essays, another novel, more children’s books and plays.
+Tricia resides in Maryland where you can find her working on short stories, essays, another novel, more children’s books and plays.